 Food-wise, there is plenty to choose from!
 You can indulge in traditional tapas or try out something more contemporary.
 If, like myself, you are vegan, it is slightly harder to find a restaurant or cafe that caters to your needs.
 The concept of Veganism can also be difficult to get across so a phrase that might help is “sin carne, pescado o lácteos por favor”, which means “no meat, fish or dairy please.”
 The Green Spot is a very cool Vegetarian and Vegan restaurant and it is located not far from the beach.
 So after your meal you could head there for a relaxed evening stroll.

 Regardless of dietary requirements, it is very useful to learn a few phrases to help you get by more seamlessly- plus, the locals will appreciate the effort.
 You could even try downloading the app Duolinguo, if you have time to practice in advance.

 Finally, just a few words of advice.
 Barcelona is known for its thieves, so have your wits about you!
 Don’t get your purse out on the street and walk away if you feel like you’re being scammed.
 The city can also be an expensive place, so finding an AirBnB or using the supermarket for lunch can help cut down the price.

 Spending such a short amount of time in a city is sure to make time fly by.
+Especially a city as beautiful as Barcelona, a must-visit place for any Europe bucket list.
 Even though it may seem hectic trying to cram so much in at once, I promise, it will definitely be worth it.